1938

 2019

-Maintenance and operations levy lid lift receives 55% voter approval providing the funding necessary to support the present level of services and available materials provided by the Library, and to meet the demand for services and materials in the future.
+Maintenance and operations levy lid lift received 55% voter approval providing the funding necessary to support the present level of services and available materials provided by the Library, and to meet the demand for services and materials in the future.
 Spokane County Libraries app introduced.

 2020